Government to cap rail fare rise in 2012

 The reduction is modest but the government hopes it will be welcome to families who have cut back on spending as wages fall behind inflation and unemployment rises, with the neighbouring euro zone crisis threatening to tip economy back into recession.

-The money to fund the cap will have to be found from elsewhere in government budgets, as Osborne has vowed to stick to a deficit-cutting austerity programme and not increase overall spending.
+The money to fund the cap will have to be found from elsewhere in government budgets, as Osborne has vowed to stick to a deficit-cutting austerity program and not increase overall spending.

 In July the government said it would stick to a formula which increases regulated fares each year by retail price inflation (RPI) plus 3 percent.